DavesCodeMusings/irc2Frotz/README.txt

 is minimal.
 Set it to true and conversations between irc2Frotz and the IRC server are disected and logged on the console.

+If you're having trouble with games not starting, check the log file output.
+A successful startup will look like this:

+Connecting to IRC server localhost:6667...
+Connected.
+Registering nickname Suburbia.
+Registering channel #Suburbia.
+Starting z-machine /usr/local/bin/dfrotz Suburbia.z8.

+If there are errors:
+* Make sure the game file exists.
+* Try running the game using dfrotz on the command-line.
+* Check the IRC server logs.
+Many servers limit the max. number of connections.

 *** Making it stop.
 If a player dies or otherwise quits the game, irc2Frotz will leave the channel.
 This is normal behavior.
 You can also end the game by killing its process ID.